NSAPH-Projects/oil_gas_development_medicaid/README.md

 U.S. Census SAIPE datasets available from: https://www.census.gov/programs-surveys/saipe/data/datasets.html

-The National Bureau of Economic Research Survey of Epidemiology and End Results (SEER) U.S. State and County Population Data by Age, Race, Sex, Hispanic 1969-on available from: https://www.nber.org/research/data/survey-epidemiology-and-end-results-seer-us-state-and-county-population-data-age-race-sex-hispanic
+The National Bureau of Economic Research Survey of Epidemiology and End Results (SEER) U.S. State and County Population Data by Age, Race, Sex, Hispanic 1969-on available from: https://www.nber.org/research/data/survey-epidemiology-and-end-results-seer-us-state-and-county-population-data-age-race-sex-hispanic (analytic included in /Data)

 These public sources can be found in the respository and/or available through the links provided.